zozobalogh0817/merger_documentation/usage.md

 # Pictures

-## Picture storing and connection with item's
+## Picture storing and connection with items
-Pictures are stored in a folder called `picture-lookup` all pcitures are named by their reference item's number.
+Pictures are stored in a folder called `picture-lookup` all pictures are named by their reference item's number.

 For instance:
   > So if we have an *O ring* that's item number is *1* then the picture from the *O ring* will be called `1.jpg` or any supported file format.